 Particularly ridiculous when you remember that they're Chaos Marines, and have much of the same kit as the Space Marines.
 In particular, they have Rhinos too.
 So Carron's reacting with incredulous derision at "metal boxes" that he uses as well.

 Also worthy of attention are the Eldar's Howling Banshees.
 Their lines would be Bad Ass if they weren't so hilarious from their squeaky voices.

 Everything the narrator says is over-the-top.
 Example.

-The Imperial Guard Commander somehow "lost" 100 Baneblades.
+The Imperial Guard Commander somehow "lost" 100 Baneblades in a case of bad timing.
 For those not in the know, a Baneblade is an incredibly rare and valuable supertank.
 An Imperial Guard commander is lucky to see one in a century.

 And there's the voice for the Cultists, who all have a high-pitched Peter Lorre accent going on while giggling maniacally.